tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_combine_swagger_and_guide.md

 ## Option 3: Store content in YAML files

-Another approach for integrating Swagger's output with your other docs might be to store your descriptions and other info in data yaml files in your project, and then include the data references in your specification file.
+Another approach for integrating Swagger's output with your other docs might be to store your descriptions and other info in data yaml files in your project, and then include the data references in your specification document.
 I'm most familiar with Jekyll, so I'll describe the process using Jekyll (but similar techniques exist for other static site generators).

 In Jekyll, you can store content in YAML files in your \_data folder.
 For example, suppose you have a file called parameters.yml inside \_data with the following content: